 But if an infringement claim has been brought against you before a local/regional division, you must bring any counterclaim for revocation before the same division.

-A counterclaim for revocation may be subject to bifurcation, which is explained in FAQ 11.
+Such a counterclaim for revocation may then be sent to the central division, which is explained in FAQ 11.

 7. A claim has been made against me under the UPC - can I challenge the venue?